Strengthening Grounded & Culturally Aligned Leadership

 - Explore resilience practices that move beyond burnout culture

-You will leave having connected with peers who understand your context, reflected on your leadership through a cultural lens, and clarified ways to stay aligned in your day-to-day decisions within a space that recognizes the realities you carry as a leader.
+Participants will leave having connected with peers who understand the context of their work, reflected on leadership through a cultural lens, and identified ways to stay aligned in their day-to-day decisions within a space that recognizes the realities they carry as leaders.

 This session is presented through the Santa Fe Community Foundation’s Learning Hub and is part of the BIPOC Nonprofit Leader Series program.
 This event is free; registration is required.